petermartigny/Statistical-Learning/README.md

 # Statistical-Learning
 Statistical Learning course @ ENSAE ParisTech from [Arnak Dalalyan](http://www.arnak-dalalyan.fr/)
-#### Note: this course focuses mor on the theoretical aspects of learning than usual machine learning class
+#### Note: this course focuses mor on the theoretical aspects of learning than usual practical machine learning class

 ### Course 1
 Introduction to statistical learning & comparison with statistics